Feminism of Madonna: Impact of Madonna's feminism

 Professor Sut Jhally has referred to Madonna as "an almost sacred feminist icon".
 However, Filipino website Preen, says "she's an icon for sure, albeit a controversial one", further saying not everyone might feel comfortable with Madonna being regarded as a feminism icon.
+Authors of Encyclopedia of Women in American History (2015), including American historian Joyce Appleby and Neva Goodwin, noted how Madonna was "called both the ultimate feminist and the ultimate tramp".

 The advent of Madonna attained a considerable estimation by various scholars.
 One of them credited Madonna to popularize "feminist politics".
-As early as 1990, Caryn James considered her the "woman who most astutely embodies how feminism has shifted in the last decade (1980s)".
-Semiotician Marcel Danesi claimed that Madonna turned the tide in feminist theory, inspiring the movement known as post-feminism.
-Danesi argued that it "changed radically" the feminism.
+As early as 1990, Caryn James considered her the "woman who most astutely embodies how feminism has shifted in the last decade" (1980s).
+Sociologist Ellis Cashmore commented the term "postfeminism" wasn't invented for her, "but it could have been".
+Semiotician Marcel Danesi believes she "changed radically" the feminism, and inspired the movement of post-feminism at some extent.
+In Girl Heroes (2002), Susan Hopkins named her the "undisputed Queen of Popular Postfeminism".
 Michael Sweeney, professor of philosophy at Xavier University wrote in Justice Through Diversity?: A Philosophical and Theological Debate (2016) that Madonna "personified a peculiar form of feminism emerged in the late 1980s".
-Commentator Gil Troy called it "Madonna feminism", further adding that in an era worshiping power, other pop stars represented a popular form of girl power or "Madonna feminism".
+Commentator Gil Troy called it "Madonna feminism", further adding that in an era "worshiping power", other pop stars represented a popular form of girl power or "Madonna feminism".
 Alisa Solomon used the phrase "the age of Madonna".

 In a 2003 article from Bust, Camille Paglia said "the ultimate person to thank is Madonna.
 She changed the face of feminism, exactly as I had prophesied" (referring to her 1990 article in The New York Times when labelled Madonna as "the future of feminism").
 In 2017, she also stated "it happened".
 Jennifer Baumgardner in a review of book Madonna and Me: Women Writers on the Queen of Pop (2012) declared: "[...] our Madonna gave birth to femme-inism".
-Elissa Strauss in a 2012 article for The Forward discussed how Madonna defines third-wave feminism.
+Writing for The Forward in 2012, Elissa Strauss discussed how Madonna defined the third-wave feminism.